 Hunt & Hike Maryland's Eastern Shore

-Exploring Maryland’s wildlife and landscapes through the fall and winter hunting season is a unique experience.
-With thousands of miles of Chesapeake shoreline and some of the most historic and scenic byways in the country, the state is perfect for a family road trip on your next hunting excursion.
+Exploring Maryland’s wildlife and landscapes through the fall and winter hunting seasons is a unique experience.
+With thousands of miles of Chesapeake Bay shoreline and some of the most historic and scenic byways in the country, the Eastern Shore is perfect for a family road trip on your next hunting excursion.

 Blackwater National Wildlife Refuge and the Harriet Tubman Underground Railroad Byway

 Called the “Everglades of the North” and one of the “Last Great Places,” Blackwater National Wildlife Refuge features a mixed landscape of forest, marsh and shallow water habitats.
 Containing one-third of the state’s tidal wetlands, Blackwater hosts a striking biodiversity.
-It was established in 1933 as a waterfowl sanctuary, but is also home to the largest breeding population of American bald eagles on the East Coast, north of Florida.
-During the fall and winter, the family can watch for a stunning variety of birds like blackbirds, ducks and geese, Tundra swans, Bald eagles and sometimes Golden eagles.
+It was established in 1933 as a waterfowl sanctuary, but is also home to the largest breeding population of American Bald eagles on the East Coast, north of Florida.
+During the fall and winter, the family can watch for a stunning variety of birds like redwing blackbirds, ducks and Canada geese, Tundra swans, Bald eagles and sometimes Golden eagles.
 Don’t miss out on the walking trails, water trails and the auto tour route to fully immerse yourself in this area’s atmosphere.
 You can also visit Blackwater’s observation platform where public spotting scopes provide a perfect view of eagles hunting nearby.
-If you can do a daylong trip, definitely stay for the fiery sunset that lights up the sky and reflects across the refuge waters.
+If you can do a daylong trip, we highly recommend staying for the fiery sunset that lights up the sky and reflects across the refuge waters.

-A few notable stops along the road, like Bucktown, are great for biking, as well as canoe and kayak rentals.
-Don’t forget to stop at some of the other sites that are part of the Chesapeake Bay Loop, like various charters, historic lighthouses, bay water tours and seafood restaurants.
+A few notable stops along the byway, like Bucktown, are great for biking.
+Additional trip ideas and recreational activities are located on our Great Chesapeake Bay Loop pages, among those are various charters, historic lighthouses, bay water tours and seafood restaurants.

 Pocomoke State Forest hosts large areas of loblolly pine, mixed pine-hardwood, bottomland hardwood, bald-cypress forests and Cypress swamps that border the forest river.
 The forest also has tributaries and several marshes.
 With six trails containing various tracts and loops, it is easy for the family to enjoy a variety of recreational activities.
-Fishing and canoeing along the river, and hiking and mountain biking, are a must.
+Hiking and mountain biking, are a must.

 The forest also offers a diverse population of game birds and mammals.
 White-tailed deer, wild turkeys and gray squirrels abound, as well as eastern cottontail rabbit, mourning dove and American woodcock.
 There are also several species of waterfowl, including wood ducks and mallards that make for a great harvest.
 Rifle, handgun, shotguns, bow and muzzleloader hunting is permitted in designated areas.
 So bring your hunting method of choice and enjoy the season.